AngangGuo/blog/content/posts/2020/Notes - Go Programming Language.md

 * [Validator](https://github.com/go-playground/validator) implements value validations for structs and individual fields based on tags.
 * [Bluemonday](https://github.com/microcosm-cc/bluemonday) is a fast golang HTML sanitizer
 * [Casbin](https://github.com/casbin/casbin) is an authorization library
+* [IP To Country](http://ip-api.com/) is a free service to get country / city from IP address